Last Full Update: December 3, 2025

 Can I submit a guest post?Home

 Sure!
 Anyone can submit a guest post for consideration.
 Just be sure to follow the rules.
-If you’re unsure about whether the subject matter would be appropriate, feel free to e-mail the doctor first and he’ll let you know.
+If you’re unsure about whether the subject matter would be appropriate, feel free to Contact the doctor first and he’ll let you know.

 Can I become a regular contributor?Home

 If you are a recognized expert and an experienced writer who believes in education and innovation and you are comfortable with SI’s format, you could certainly inquire about becoming a regular contributor.
-However, I will want to see numerous examples of your work, and a few guest posts, before you get the coveted contributor status.
+However, the Editor-in-Chief will want to see numerous examples of your work, and a few guest posts, before you get the coveted contributor status.

 Do you purchase articles?Home